What is a cult?

 A ‘cult wine’ is, after all, something different than a ‘religious cult.’
 A rock band with a ‘cult following’ differs greatly from a ‘suicide cult.’
 And a ‘cult following’ is not necessarily the same thing as ‘following a cult.’

-The definition of the term ‘cult’ as provided by the Merriam-Webster dictionary covers a variety meanings:
+Let’s first look at the definition of the term ‘cult’ as provided by a dictionary:

 1 : formal religious veneration : worship

 2 : a system of religious beliefs and ritual; also : its body of adherents